Wit-K/Guide-to-CO2-Reduction/experiment.md

 ---

+## 9. Safety & Operational Hazards
+*Common protocols for handling gases and electricity.*

+*   **Carbon Monoxide (CO) Toxicity:**
+    *   *Risk:* The primary product of this reaction is CO, an odorless, colorless, and deadly gas.
+    *   *Protocol:* Experiments should be conducted in a fume hood or a well-ventilated space equipped with CO detector.
+*   **High-Pressure Cylinders:**
+    *   *Risk:* $CO_2$ tanks contain massive pressure.
+If it leaked or valve tear, it becomes a big projectile
+    *   *Protocol:* Cylinders should be chained/strapped to a wall or stable bench at all times.
+Not moving a tank without the safety cap screwed on.
+*   **Alkaline Electrolytes:**
+    *   *Risk:* Potassium Hydroxide ($KOH$) and Bicarbonate solutions can cause eye damage and skin irritation.
+    *   *Protocol:* Chemical goggles and nitrile gloves to prevent any accidents.
+*   **Electrical Safety in Wet Environments:**
+    *   *Risk:* Saltwater is highly conductive.
+Spills near the power supply can cause short circuits.
+    *   *Protocol:* Power supplies should be kept above the bench surface and ensure that all alligator clips are dry before turning on the voltage.

+Note that these are just some common safety and protocal when working with CO2 reduction.
+There are other several guidlines which should always be looked up and followed for each chemical and instruments.

+---

 ## 1. The Big Picture
 For 90% of high school and undergraduate research, the standard design is the "H-Type Electrolytic Cell".